 vii) Kakrapar Atomic Power Station, Gujarat

-The atom bombs based on nuclear fission of uranium-235 ad plutonium-239 were dropped on Japanese cities of Hiroshima and Nagasaki in 1945 during the Second World War.
-This caused tremendous loss of human life.
+The atom bombs based on nuclear fission of uranium-235 ad plutonium-239 were dropped on the Japanese cities of Hiroshima and Nagasaki in 1945 during the Second World War.
+This caused a tremendous loss of human life.

 Einstein’s Mass-Energy Relation

 According to Einstein mass is equal to energy.

 M is mass destroyed

 C is the speed of light in a vacuum

 Since the speed of light is large so an extremely large amount of energy is produced even if a small amount of mass is destroyed.
 Also, if the mass is taken in kilograms (kg) and speed of light in meters per second (m/s) then energy will come in joules (J).

 Therefore, if one kg of mass of any matter is destroyed in a nuclear reaction than the amount of energy produced is:

 E = 1 * (3 * 108)2

 The SI unit of energy released in nuclear reactions is electron volt (eV) or million electron volt (MeV).
 And,